evsc/ofxContourPlot/README.md

 Function Plot
 -------------

-The first example demonstrate contour-plotting of mathematical functions f(x,y).
+The first example demonstrates contour-plotting of mathematical functions `f(x,y)`.
 On the left is a pixel drawing of the function, on the right the contour-plot based on the same function.

 <p align="center">
 	<img src="https://raw.github.com/evsc/ofxContourPlot/master/example-plotFunction/function_1.png"/>